18kimn/blog/src/routes/[postType]/writing/useful-scholarship/index.md

 arise immediately from the descriptive -- why is it the case that we do in fact see this divide?
 I've no idea what the answers are to these questions but i suspect the word hus "dialectical" is involved.
 Perhaps "immanent" too.
-So we could talk about this in our meeting

 Socialists' broad mission involves somehow integrating the descriptive and prescriptive varieties: "philosophy has only